grappler/responsive-opt-out/readme.txt

 }
 `

-Add the class ".fixed-width" infront of any styles that you add for a fixed width design and ".responsive" for the responsive design.
+Add the class ".fixed-width" in front of any styles that you add for a fixed width design and ".responsive" for the responsive design.

-<a href="http://ulrich.pogson.ch/responsive-opt-out-plugin">Blog post on intregration with Responsive theme</a>
+<a href="http://ulrich.pogson.ch/responsive-opt-out-plugin">Blog post on integration with Responsive theme</a>

 == Changelog ==

+= 0.5.0 - 21 September 2015 =

-= 0.4.0 -  =
+= 0.4.0 - 21 September 2014 =
 Improve code

 = 0.3.0 - 28 April 2013 =